 Sun Dried Tomato Chicken Pasta Salad

-- 1 pound small dried pasta, any variety
+- 1 pound small dried pasta (any variety)

-- 2 cups chopped leftover cooked chicken, or rotisserie chicken
+- 2 cups chopped leftover cooked chicken or rotisserie chicken

 - 1 cup fresh baby spinach, packed

-- 5 ounce jar pitted green olives, halved
+- 5 ounces pitted green olives, halved

 - 1/3 cup chopped red onion